shrutimary15/VSD-workshop/README.md

-# **VSD-WORKSHOP**
+# ****VSD-WORKSHOP****
-This repository presents the information about the 5 day workshop conducted by VLSI system design under the guidance of Mr. Kunal Ghosh.
+This repository presents the information about the 5 day workshop conducted by VLSI system design.
 The workshop is based on Advanced Physical Design using OpenLANE/SOC.The schedule is given below followed by detailed account:
+(Image Courtesy: Google)
 <p align="center">
 <img src="https://github.com/shrutimary15/VSD-workshop/blob/main/photo_2021-01-23_19-54-03.jpg"
 alt="alt text"  >
 <p/>
 <br/>

+# **TABLE OF CONTENTS**

   #**1.
 BASICS OF OPEN SOURCE EDA, OPENLANE AND SKY 130 PDK**
   * Introduction to QFN 48 package,die,core and IPs